cdaringe/blog/src/posts/2020-01-01--tessellation-paths-svg/index.md

 </g>
 ```

-Sweet deal!
-Now, we must duplicate and translate the group to complete the hexagon!  `<use />` nodes come to the rescue once more:
+Now we must duplicate and translate the group to complete the hexagon!  `<use />` nodes come to the rescue once more:

 ```tsx
 const length = 100 // px